Big dreams of tiny living: 3 tips for tiny homes

 If you’re hiring a builder to construct your tiny dream home, going with someone who is a certified RV manufacturer could help you avoid a multitude of future headaches.
 Builders who are RVIA certified can provide you with a RV VIN number which it will make it easier to get your tiny home both registered and insured.

-“It’s important to let your insurance agent know all of the details about your tiny home, like how it was constructed, how much it weighs and how you plan to use it,” said Peter Foley, Senior Vice President of Operations for Answer Financial, a national auto and home insurance agency that compares prices online and over the phone for insurance shoppers.
+“It’s important to let your insurance agent know all of the details about your tiny home, like how it was constructed, how much it weighs and how you plan to use it,” said Shawn Powers, Vice President of Sales Center Operations for Answer Financial, a national auto and home insurance agency that compares prices online and over the phone for insurance shoppers.
 If you plan to live in it full time or tow it to different locations several times a year, your agent needs to be aware so the appropriate coverage can be written for your tiny home.”

 3) Don’t expect your tiny home to appreciate like a traditional dwelling